deathbreakfast/math-helper/frontend/README.md

 - Tests are located in the `e2e/` directory
 - See `e2e/TEST_COVERAGE.md` for a comprehensive list of all tests organized by category
 - Tests verify that pages load correctly and interactive elements have proper test IDs
-- The Playwright config (`playwright.config.ts`) is set to use port 5003 and will reuse an existing dev server if one is running
+- The Playwright config (`playwright.config.ts`) uses `FRONTEND_PORT` environment variable (default: 5003) and will reuse an existing dev server if one is running

 ### Test Files